Think Clearly, Know to Flow

 • Play has clearly defined rules

-• Do things right or have learning experiences
+• The right way or the learning way

 • Getting into the flow takes practice